Haw Par Villa, Singapore

-Built in 1937, Haw Par Villa is as Chinese-sounding as it looks.
-From the architecture to the personas displayed in the premises, this venue speaks strong Chinese influence.
+Built-in 1937, Haw Par Villa is as Chinese-sounding as it looks.
+From the architecture to the personas displayed on the premises, this venue speaks strong Chinese influence.
 Most visitors describe the place as a “Buddhist amusement park” even though, in reality, it is a mélange of Buddhism with Taoism and Confucianism, enduring religions among the Chinese in Singapore.

 But this is hardly surprising as the founding people of Singapore were indeed descended from China.

 If you are a follower of a different religion or belief and never had the chance to learn what Buddhism is about, you would not find anything remotely familiar in Haw Par Villa.